Titus Andronicus

 As if a double hunt were heard at once,

-Let us sit down and mark their yelping noise;
+Let us sit down and mark their yelping noise.

 And, after conflict such as was supposed

-The wandering prince and Dido6 once enjoy’d,
+The wandering prince and Dido once enjoy’d,

 When with a happy storm they were surprised